 - Sharp pain that may make it difficult to stand up or to walk

 So what is actually happening to the nerve?
 Think about the sciatic nerve as a highway running through a large city.
-There are many on and off ramps along with a lot of traffic moving in both directions.
+There are many on- and off-ramps along with a lot of traffic moving in both directions.
 Imagine that the highway is designed well and traffic flows properly without any problems.
 What happens on a busy highway when the road starts to fall apart and construction closes down half of the lanes?
 You have what is called a bottleneck.
-This bottleneck backs up traffic and causes irritation to the drivers; possibly even a little road rage or an accident.
-The road itself is obviously in the need of repair and crews have to respond to fix the problems.
+This bottleneck backs up traffic and causes irritation to the drivers, possibly even a little road rage or an accident.
+The road itself is obviously in the need of repair, and crews have to respond to fix the problems.
 Now think of a nerve being pinched and signals that are traveling back and forth are being altered.
 The irritation manifests as pain and the altered signals show up as tingling or numbness.
 The repair crew can also cause inflammation to the area while trying to fix the problem.
-Now you should have a better understanding of how sciatica and nerve pain in general are caused.
+Now you should have a better understanding of how sciatica pain, and nerve pain in general, are caused.

 Treatment for Low Back Pain and Sciatica

 The good news is that sciatica and low back pain can be alleviated with chiropractic care and some physical therapy.
-A chiropractor’s job is to take the pressure off of the nerve and increase the ability of that nerve to function.
-I do this by adjusting the bones in the lower back and pelvis.
+A chiropractor’s job is to take the pressure off of the nerve and increase the ability of that nerve to function, ultimately providing natural back pain relief.
+Our chiropractors do this by adjusting the bones in the lower back and pelvis.
 Physical therapy is used to stretch and strengthen the structures around the affected area to prevent future relapse.
-When a disc herniation or in the case of disc degeneration, your Senara Doctor may recommend spinal decompression therapy, which helps to decompress the lower back and take pressure off the nerve.
-In some cases conservative care is not enough, and a referral to the appropriate facility is considered.
-Common medical treatments include pain injections, anti-inflammatory medications, and the possibility of surgery.
+When a disc herniation or disc degeneration is the cause of your low back pain, your Senara Doctor may recommend spinal decompression therapy, which helps to decompress the lower back and take pressure off the nerve.
+In some cases, conservative care is not enough, and a referral to the appropriate facility is considered.
+Common medical treatments at this point can include pain injections, anti-inflammatory medications, and the possibility of surgery.